Christophers27/Noire-Worldbuilding/Levels/Level 1.md

 ---

 - Nilo finds themself at the top of a cobblestone path, leading down into a valley.
-- Halfway down the path, Nilo meets a mysterious figure, who comments that there might be rainy days ahead, and gives them an umbrella.
+- Halfway down the path, Nilo meets a mysterious figure (the Handler), who comments that there might be rainy days ahead, and gives them an umbrella.
   - The umbrella is the player's main weapon, and is enchanted to be able to damage creatures of the Dream World.
+  - The Handler theme first plays here.
+  - Nearby, there are some plants that sort of look like hands, which will be used later on to foreshadow his presence.
 - Following the path, they first encounter the first enemy type, the Lanternfly.
   - This is the combat tutorial.
   - Nilo is afraid of bugs, but begins to overcome their fear.